MonsterMaze/Eprom_USB/README.md

 # Eprom_USB
 2716 through 27080 Eprom Programmer
-A programmer for EPROMs with capacities between 2Kb (2716 series) and 1Mb (27C080 series).
+A programmer for UV EPROMs with capacities between 2Kb (2716 series) and 1Mb (27C080 series).
 It uses an Arduino NANO and few other components.
 As a starting point I used the excelent [EpromProgrammer_ciprian-stingu](https://github.com/ciprian-stingu/EpromProgrammer) project

-## My Usage
+## Why this project?
-I need write eproms for pinball machines and I have two, actually (not working)
+I need write eproms for pinball machines and I have two not working
-- parallel port (epromwillem) windows XP 32b
+- Parallel port (epromwillem) windows XP 32b
-- serial port (PGM27) for DOS.
+- Serial port (PGM27) for DOS.

-So, I need a new programmer (with a USB port).
+So, I need a new Eprom programmer with a USB port.
-That is why I started this project my OS is Ubuntu 24.04 right now.
+That is why I started this project my OS is Ubuntu 24.04 - 64b right now.

 ## Main features
 * It supports a large number of EPROMs with different capacities